thisdot/starter.dev-github-showcases/vue3-apollo-quasar/README.md

 ```
 cd .\starter.dev-github-showcases\vue3-ts-quasar
 ```

-Please not that the project is setup as a mono-repo, which means that the different versions of GitHub showcases using different technologies each belong in a separate directory in the root directory of the project.

 For more information on how the Vue3 + TS + Quasar version of the project is structured, please refer to the [contribution guide](CONTRIBUTING.md)